 Earl was eventually traded on Jan.
 21, 2009, for Ryan Hamilton and he played another 38 games for the Minnesota Wild over two seasons, scoring his only six goals in 2009-10.

-From there, Earl jumped to Switzerland where he has been playing ever since, including the 2018-19 season where he tallied seven goals and 24 points for Biel HC.
+From there, Earl jumped to Switzerland where he has been playing ever since, including the 2019-20 season where he tallied six goals and 19 points for the Langnau Tigers.

 Missed Opportunity: None